-Okay so we’re fully immersed in cold & flu season – and it’s no joke this year.
-I’m revamping this post from last year – to include a few more strategies to not only crawl back from the depths of the despair that is the flu (should you find yourself there) but also on how to buff up that immune system to avoid illness altogether!
+Once again we’re fully immersed in cold & flu season – and it’s no joke this year.
+I’m revamping this post from last year – to include a few more strategies to not only crawl back from the depths of the despair that is the flu (should you find yourself there) but also on how to buff up that immune system to hopefully avoid illness altogether!

-I stated just a few words ago the flu is terrorizing the nation, it’s no different here in North Texas.
-As of this week, the flu has claimed more than 60 lives within this area so far this season – and it’s only January folks!
+As previously stated, the flu is terrorizing the nation, it’s no different here in North Texas.
+As of today, the flu has claimed more than 2100 lives so far this season – and it’s only January folks!
 With that being said – this is super serious.
-No more games, no more excuses .. let’s get real about protecting ourselves and living our best lives, shall we?
+No more games, no more excuses .. let’s get real about protecting ourselves, shall we?

 How do I know I have the flu ?